SnowballSH/Avalanche/README.md

 - Evaluation
   - The Hand-Crafted Evaluation is based on https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function with adaptation to endgames.
 The HCE is only activated at late endgames when finding checkmate against a lone king is needed.
   - NNUE since 2.0.0 is trained with https://github.com/jw1912/bullet
   - The NNUE data since 2.0.0 is purely generated from self-play games.
-Currently, the latest dev network is trained on 600 million self-play positions at depth 8.
 - UCI Interface/Communication code
   - 100% original